CIS 9615. Analysis of Algorithms

 Now all coefficients in the objective function are negative, so the optimal value is z = 28, which corresponds to solution (8, 4, 0, 18, 0, 0), or x = (8, 4, 0)T in the original form of the problem.

-The simplex algorithm can find the optimal solution, if it exist --- some LP problems have no solution or no optimal solution.
+The simplex algorithm can find the optimal solution, if it exist.

 If in a LP problem the feasible solutions corresponds to a distortion of an n-dimensional cube, the worst-case complexity of the simplex algorithm may reach Θ(2n).
 Nevertheless, it is usually remarkably efficient in practice.